-As part of the ORSA process in 2017, a number of underwriting stresses were tested.
+As part of the ORSA process in 2018, a number of underwriting stresses were tested.
 These included expense, claims and lapse stresses as well as increases in reinsurance costs.
 In addition, several scenarios which looked at a combination of stresses, including underwriting stresses, were analysed.
 These stresses involved the recalculation of the projected Solvency II own funds and capital requirements (SCR) to determine if ALD would have sufficient own funds to cover the SCR at each future point in time.
 In terms of standalone stresses the underwriting stress which was most onerous was the mass lapse stress where ALD is assumed to lose a large proportion of its portfolio immediately.
-Even in this extreme stress ALD's free assets remained positive i.e. solvency coverage remained above 100% with own funds continuing to exceed solvency capital requirements over the business planning horizon.
+Even in this extreme stress ALD's free assets remained positive.
+Solvency coverage remained above 100% with own funds continuing to exceed solvency capital requirements over the business planning horizon.

-C.1.6 Any other information regarding the underwriting risk profile There is no other material information that needs to be disclosed.
+C.1.6 Any other information regarding the underwriting risk profile

 C.2 Market risk